-The Remuneration Committee is comprised of the four independent Non-executive Directors and the Chairman, and is chaired by Andrew Eastgate.
+The Remuneration Committee is comprised of the three independent Non-executive Directors and the Chairman, and is chaired by Alison Littley.

 It establishes, on behalf of the Board, the remuneration policy, approves specific arrangements for the Executive Directors, and reviews and comments upon the proposed arrangements for senior management so as to ensure consistency within the overall remuneration policy and group strategy.

 The Committee has an agenda linked to events in the group's financial calendar, normally meeting at least twice a year, including meetings before the annual and interim results announcements.
 The Chief Executive may, by invitation, attend Remuneration Committee meetings, except when his own remuneration is discussed.
 During the period, no Director was – and procedures are in place to ensure that no Director is – involved in deciding or determining their own remuneration.

 A description of the activities of the Remuneration Committee can be found in our annual report and accounts.

 At least three members, all to be independent non-executive directors